 - Is it easy to see what the steps are in making a purchase?

 - If I can see them can I take them 1.2.3

 Key Drivers in Purchasing Online

-For more information on marketing and sales click here.
+For more information on marketing, ecommerce websites and sales click here.
 To contact Andrew Goode an experienced marketing professional and learn more about approaches to improve your website performance click here